-We are excited to announce a special, limited-engagement run of Heidi Schreck's What the Constitution Means to Me, coming to Morristown in early 2026.
-The play will run for six performances only, on January 31, February 1, 6, 7, and 8, 2026.
+We are excited to announce that after a sold-out run in January, our production of Heidi Schreck's What the Constitution Means to Me, will be coming back to the stage in July and September 2026.

 Pioneer Productions' Artistic Director, Dan Vissers, directs Schreck’s boundary-breaking play that breathes new life into our Constitution and imagines how it will shape the next generation of Americans.
 Fifteen-year-old Heidi earned her college tuition by winning Constitutional debate competitions across the United States.